jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-01.md

 Downstairs, Sophia found Maya sitting at the kitchen table with what looked like an entire bakery spread out in front of her.
 Croissants, muffins, donuts, breakfast sandwiches, and several thermoses of what smelled like very expensive coffee.

+The kitchen still smelled like last night's untouched dinner—pasta sauce gone cold, garlic bread wrapped in foil.
+Six weeks of family dinners eaten in tense silence had left their mark on the room: Dad's legal pad always at his place, Mom's phone face-up for urgent calls, Maya's angry energy radiating from her corner.

 "Whoa."

 Maya looked up, her expression fierce and determined.
 Her younger sister had always been protective, but the past six weeks had turned her into a warrior.
 "You need options.
 I don't know what you can eat when you're stressed, so I got everything."

 Sophia felt tears prick her eyes.
 "Maya—"

-"Don't cry yet.
-Save the crying for when we win."
+"No crying.
+Not yet.
+Save it for when we absolutely destroy them."
 Maya stood up and pulled Sophia into a hug.
 "Today's the day we destroy Robert Price's bullshit legal theater.
 Today's the day you get your boyfriend back.
 Today's the day everything goes back to normal."

 "Or I get charged with a crime."